Wednesday, September 25, 2024

 In examining these sources, teachers may pose the inquiry question: What is the history of white Christian nationalism in the United States?
 Does it present a major problem for American democracy in the present?

 With this, it is very important to clarify that not that not all conservative Christians are white Christian nationalists.
-White Christian nationalism, as I defined earlier, is a very specific movement that draws on Christian and white supremacy and advocates for a Christian and white U.S. state.
+White Christian nationalism, as I defined earlier, is a very specific movement that draws on Christian supremacy and white supremacy, and advocates for a Christian and white U.S. state.
 Many Christians hold conservative political views without a belief that the U.S. should be a Christian government and that whites are a superior racial group.
 Moreover, many Christian denominations have explicit teachings for racial justice and religious pluralism (not to mention a strong Christian tradition within the African American community that has long united Christian thinking with social justice).
-Granted, some white conservatives Christians are becoming increasingly influenced by or have found themselves unknowingly aligned with white Christian nationalism (raising concerns among many Christian groups, including the United Methodist Church, Episcopal Church, Roman Catholic Church, Baptist religious leaders, and the group Christians Against Christian Nationalism and others).
-[In full disclosure, I am Catholic and a Polish American, so have seen some of this white Christian nationalist thinking during visits to Poland and among people I grew up with who are gravitating to a white nationalist or fascist view of Catholicism that some call postliberalism.]
+Granted, some white conservative Christians are becoming increasingly influenced by or have found themselves unknowingly aligned with white Christian nationalism (raising concerns among many Christian groups, including some members of the United Methodist Church, Episcopal Church, Roman Catholic Church, Baptist religious leaders, the group Christians Against Christian Nationalism and others).
+[In full disclosure, I am Catholic and a Polish American, so have seen some of this white Christian nationalist thinking during visits to Poland and among people I grew up with who are gravitating to a white nationalist or fascist view of Catholicism that some call postliberalism or the fringe conservative group Opus Dei, which has ties to Project 2025 and incoming vice president J.D.
+Vance.]

 "The Roots of Christian Nationalism Go Back Further Than You Think" by Robert P. Jones (TIME Magazine)